-EDMONTON, March 6, 2015 /CNW/ - As most provinces in Western Canada begin daylight saving time this weekend, Insurance Bureau of Canada (IBC) is reminding people about maintenance to do around the house as we turn the clocks forward.
+HALIFAX, March 6, 2015 /CNW/ - This weekend, as daylight saving time begins, Insurance Bureau of Canada (IBC) is reminding Atlantic Canadians of things to do around the house in the lead-up to spring.

 IBC's top 10 things to do as daylight saving time begins are:

 - Change batteries at least twice a year.